giampaolo/psutil/docs/index.rst

   >>> psutil.pids()
   [1, 2, 3, 5, 7, 8, 9, 10, 11, 12, 13, 14, 15, 17, 18, 19, ..., 32498]

-.. function:: pid_exists(pid)

-  Check whether the given PID exists in the current process list.
-This is faster than doing ``pid in psutil.pids()`` and should be preferred.

 .. function:: process_iter(attrs=None, ad_value=None)

   Return an iterator yielding a :class:`Process` class instance for all running